emailable/emailable-node/README.md

 #### Get the status / results of a batch

-Calling `status` on a batch will return the status.
-It will contain the results as well once complete.
-You can also `results` to get just the results.
+Calling `batches.status` with the batch id will return the batch's status.
+This will also return the results once the batch is complete.

 ```javascript
 var id = '5cfcbfdeede34200693c4319'